Ralim/IronOS/Documentation/Settings.md

 ### Category: Sleep mode

-Settings to do with power saving, such as sleep mode,sleep temps, and shutdown modes.
+Settings to do with power saving, such as sleep mode, sleep temps, and shutdown modes.

 ### Category: User interface